Scaled Relative Graphs for Nonmonotone Operators with Applications in Circuit Theory: Nonmonotone common-emitter amplifiers

-A method which is particularly suited for solving inclusion problems of this form is the Chambolle--Pock algorithm (CPA) \cite{chambolle2011firstorder} (also known as the primal-dual hybrid gradient (PDHG) method \cite{zhu2008efficient}).
+A method that is particularly suited for solving inclusion problems of this form is the Chambolle--Pock algorithm (CPA)~\cite{chambolle2011firstorder} (also known as the primal-dual hybrid gradient (PDHG) method \cite{zhu2008efficient}).
 When applied to \eqref{eq:circuits:inclusion}, this algorithm performs alternating updates of internal currents and voltages using resolvent computations, where the $\gamma$-resolvent of an operator $T : \mathcal{H} \rightrightarrows \mathcal{H}$ is defined as $J_{\gamma T} \coloneqq (\id + \gamma T)^{-1}$.
-In particular, for strictly positive stepsizes \(\gamma,\tau > 0\), relaxation parameter $\lambda > 0$ and an initial guess \((i^0,v^0)\in\mathcal{H}^n \times \mathcal{H}^m\), CPA is given by
+In particular, for strictly positive stepsizes \(\gamma,\tau > 0\), relaxation parameter $\lambda > 0$ and an initial guess \((i^0,v^0)\in\mathcal{H}^n \times \mathcal{H}^m\), the CPA is given by

 where $\tilde R(i) \coloneqq R(i) + s_v$ and $\tilde G(v) \coloneqq G(v) + s_i$.
-The idea of applying CPA for solving \eqref{eq:circuits:inclusion} was previously explored in~\cite{chaffey2023circuit} in the monotone setting.
+The idea of applying \eqref{eq:CP} for solving \eqref{eq:circuits:inclusion} was previously explored in~\cite{chaffey2023circuit} in the monotone setting.
 One of the main advantages of this methodology, besides its scalability, is that it allows $R$ and $G$ to be multi-valued, which standard Newton solvers for electrical circuits are unable to deal with.

-This advantage also motivates the nonsmooth dynamics framework \cite{acary_nonsmooth_2011} which is used for simulating analog switched circuits based on complementarity problems and inclusions into normal cones.
+This same challenge also motivates the nonsmooth dynamics framework developed in~\cite{acary_nonsmooth_2011}, which addresses multi-valuedness in analog switched circuits through the use of complementarity problems and inclusions involving normal cones.